 Managing the Cloud is much simpler than operating the server directly.

-Data Security of cloud in technology and on-premises
+Data protection of cloud in technology and on-premises

-On-premises have poor data security.
-You have to purchase different hardware and software to protect Datacenters or your data of an organization.
+On-premises have poor data protection.
+You have to purchase different hardware and software to protect data centers or the data of an organization.

-Cloud provider provides the security in Cloud.
-These providers spent a lot of investment giving high security to their consumers’ data and meeting compliance.
+Cloud provider provides protection in Cloud.
+These providers spent a lot of investment giving high protection to their consumers’ data and meeting compliance.

 In On-premise, data recovery is difficult.
 Like you have to copy the data in different hardware.
-The security of this hardware is another matter.
+The protection of this hardware is another matter.
 There is also a cost of the hardware involved.

 The price will be high if you have large organizational data.